gurgeous/simhilarity/README.md

 Simhilarity is a small gem for quickly matching up text strings that are similar but not identical.
 It's fast for small datasets.
 On my lowly machine it takes 1.2s to match 40 strings against 2500 potential matches.

-Measured against a known dataset for my use case, it comes up with the right match around 97% of the time.

 Here's how it works:

 1. Normalize strings.
 Downcase, remove non-alpha, etc. For example: